kaperys/kaperys.github.io/_posts/2018-05-24-proxying-http-traffic-to-lambda.md

 summary: Sometimes when you're developing Lambda functions it's nice to have a simple way to mock API Gateway's Lambda proxy.
 Here's how you could do this.
 ---

-Sometimes when you're developing Lambda functions it nice to have some kind of tool to send an actual RPC to the function, in place of API Gateway's Lambda proxy.
-I would always suggest using unit tests for the greatest reliability when testing your Lambda, however for the purposes of integration testing it's nice to be able to proxy your HTTP requests to your Lambda's RPC.
+Sometimes when you're developing a Lambda function it nice to have some kind of tool to send an actual RPC to the function, in place of API Gateway's Lambda proxy.
+I would always suggest using unit tests for the greatest reliability when testing your Lambda, however for the purposes of alpha testing it's nice to be able to proxy HTTP requests to your Lambda's RPCs.

-**Disclaimer:** I know awslabs already have a great tool for this.
+**Disclaimer:** awslabs have a great tool for this.
 In my case though, setting up a framework and implementing my own request and response types was a little overkill.
 If you're looking for something to use regularly to send HTTP traffic to your Lambda definitely check out [https://github.com/awslabs/aws-lambda-go-api-proxy](https://github.com/awslabs/aws-lambda-go-api-proxy).

 ## Your Lambda function